craigwongva/lime/README.md

 Add credential (for PCF).

-After building, use this to capture the config.xml: java -jar jenkins-cli.jar -s http://localhost:8080/ get-job atmosphere-pipeline
+After building, use this to capture the config.xml: java -jar jenkins-cli.jar -s http://localhost:8080/ get-job mypipe > mypipe.xml

 The Sonar Scanner results are created via lime/run-sonar, and the output goes to the arbitrary location /tmp/run-1300.